4 Things You Need to Know About Project Catalyst Funding

 The short answer: everyone!

-• Voters – This is a role very near and dear to the heart of Cardano.
+- Voters – This is a role very near and dear to the heart of Cardano.
 Voters truly shape the future of the ecosystem by collectively choosing which proposals become real-world, funded projects.
-In order to vote, you must hold at least 500 ADA (excluding rewards), be staked with a stake pool and download the Catalyst Voting App to your phone.
+In order to vote, you must be registered, hold at least 25 ADA, and have the latest Catalyst Voting App downloaded on your phone.
+More info below.

 Looking for a stake pool to support?
 NEWM has one with awesome perks.
 Check it out at NEWM.io/stakepool